knocklabs/knock-node/README.md

 const currentTime = Math.floor(Date.now() / 1000);

-const token = knockClient.signToken({
-  // The user id to sign this key for
+// The user id for which to sign this token const token = knockClient.signToken("jhammond", {
-  userId: "jhammond",
   // Optional: How long the token should be valid for, in seconds (default 1 hour)
   expiresIn: 60 * 60,
 });